benthevining/Limes/programs/file_util/README.md

 FileUtil rm <filesOrDirs...>
 ```

+### `sep`: Prints the current platform's preferred directory separator

-### `size`: Prints the size of a file or directory, in bytes.
+### `size`: Prints the size of a file or directory, in bytes
 ```
-FileUtil size <fileOrDir>
+FileUtil size [<fileOrDir>]
 ```
 The size is printed to standard output and is represented as bytes.
 If a directory is passed, this command reports the cumulative size of all the directory's contents.
+If no file or directory is specified, this command prints the capacity of the entire filesystem.

 ### `space`: Prints the amount of remaining space on the filesystem, in bytes
 ```